taemin6697/taemin6697/README.md

-### Hello 👋, I'm Kim Tae-min, whose dream is to become an AI researcher.
+### Hello 👋, I'm Tae-min Kim, whose dream is to become an AI researcher.

 ---